Orchemi/exem-icons/packages/react-icons/README.md

 ## 🎨 Icon Variants

-Choose the perfect weight for your design:
+Choose the perfect weight for your design.

 ```tsx
 import { Heart } from "@exem/react-icons/light"; // Light stroke